Arvind-dev-india/codex/AZURE_DEVOPS_TOOL_FIX.md

 ## Solution

-We made two changes to fix this issue:
+We made four changes to fix this issue:

 1. Modified the `handle_function_call` function in `codex.rs` to specifically recognize function names that start with "azure_devops_" and route them correctly.